Originally posted by exlude

 X

 Their relevancy is in how thousands of scientists can get it wrong, and have, frequently.
 I always mention that, because when national geographic and many other publications ran their spreads on projected global cooling, global famine, etc. they were cramming it down the throats of Americans.
-And they were dead fucking wrong.
+And they were dead fucking wrong."When the people find that they can vote themselves money, that will herald the end of the republic." -Benjamin Franklin

 "A democracy will continue to exist up until the time that voters discover that they can vote themselves generous gifts from the public treasury." -Alexander Fraser Tytler